 Every day, your agents have hundreds of conversations that shape your company’s reputation.
 Some are stellar, some are adequate, and some… well, let’s just say they’re costing you business.

 But how do you know which is which when you can only listen to a fraction of calls?
 That’s the call center quality dilemma.
-You can’t improve what you can’t measure, but you can’t measure everything with limited time and resources.
+You can’t improve what you can’t measure, but you can’t measure everything when you have limited time and resources.

 What is Call Center Monitoring?